proveskit/circuitpy_flight_software/README.md

 ## General Structure:
 - **boot.py** This is the code that runs on boot and initializes the stack limit
 - **main.py** This code tasks all the functions the satellite should do in a semi-asynchronous manner utilizing the asyncio library
-- **payload.py** This code implements any desired payload.
-On the Pleiades missions, the payload has been the BNO055 IMU.
-Since the use of a stemmaQT connector allows multiple devices on the same bus, a BNO IMU could be used in conjunction with several other sensors if desired.
 - **safemode.py** This code is unimplemented pending new firmware releases that allow the microconrtoller to perform a routine when in safemode
 ### pysquared lib
 This software library contains all of the libraries required to operate the sensors, PySquared board, and radio module.